TheItsyBitsySpider/Computational-Geometry-Project/README.md

 ### Installation

-This project is written in python 3.10 and cannot be guaranteed to work in any other versions. to install required libraries, navigate to this directory and run
+This project is written in python 3.10 and cannot be guaranteed to work in any other versions.
+To install required libraries, navigate to this directory and run

 ```pip install -r requirements.txt```